Blog

 5 min read

 Creative agencies lost 75% of their pricing power in 30 years.
 Media won because it learned to count.
-Here's how the creative premium returns.
+Here's how it comes back.

 Read